My philosophy is simple. Share the stuff I've learned and lived to help as many people as I can.

 Radio presenter and some minor TV acting roles (Foxtel and Netflix)

 Along the way I have learnt that none of us get away without shit in our lives.
 It took me a long time to realise this, even with more than a few disasters, f&%k ups and shit storms thrown in.
-As a result, and in particular the shitshows I caused, this not only affected me but the people around me I care for and love.
+As a result, and in particular the shitshows I helped create, this not only affected me but the people around me I care for and love.